solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 ### Summary + Checklist

-Caching is a very common way to increase the performance of applications.
+Caching is a common way to increase the performance of applications.
 Through disk or memory-based cache, a developer and architect should always be on the lookout for deterministic areas that can be cached.
 Azure CDN provides caching via POP servers to users of global-scale web apps.

 Lastly, an important balance should be struck between performance of the cache and costs.